Hambach surface mine: Data

 The open pit operator RWE, then known as Rheinbraun, initiated the permitting process for open-pit mining in 1974 and was able to commence operations in 1978.
 The first excavator began its work on 15 October 1978.
 This was accompanied by the resettlement of local villages and towns and the largest forest area in the region, the Hambach Forest, was largely cleared.
 On 17 January 1984, the first brown coal was mined.

 Hambach is the largest open-pit mine in Germany, with an area of 3,389 hectares (as of 2007), with an approved maximum size of 8,500 hectares.
 About forty million tons of lignite are produced annually in this mine.
 It has recently been estimated that 1,772 million tons of lignite are still available for mining.
 The lignite was created from extensive forests and bogs, which developed in the Lower Rhine Bay between thirty and five million years ago.
 The geology of the Lower Rhine Bay is characterized by long-lasting subsidence movements in the last thirty million years, which led to the deposition of up to 1,300 m-thick sediment layers through the North Sea and many rivers.
 This today consists of lignite seams up to 100 m thick.

 At 299 m below sea level, the deepest point of the Hambach open-pit mine forms the deepest artificial depression in North Rhine-Westphalia.

 Since 1995, the giant bucket-wheel excavator Bagger 293 is used to remove the overburden.

-It holds several Guinness records for terrestrial vehicles.
+It holds several Guinness world records for terrestrial vehicles.

 The open-cast mine annually produces a spoil amount of 250 to 300 million m³.
 The ratio of overburden to coal is 6.2:1.
-The extracted lignite is transported via the Hambach industrial spur to Bergheim – Auenheim, and from there via the North-South industrial spur|North–South industrial spur to the power stations Niederaussem, Neurath, Frimmersdorf, and Goldenberg Power Station|Goldenberg, near Hürth-Knapsack.
+The extracted lignite is transported via the Hambach industrial spur to Bergheim-Auenheim, and from there via the North-South industrial spur|North–South industrial spur to the power stations at Niederaussem, Neurath, Frimmersdorf, and Goldenberg Power Station|Goldenberg, near Hürth-Knapsack.
 The overburden was, until 16 April 2009, partially transported by conveyor belt to the Bergheim mine, which has run out of coal and therefore been refilled and recultivated.
 The visible mark of the open pit is the Sophienhöhe spoil tip, which is considered to be the largest human-made hill, towering over the flat landscape by 200 metres.

 From 2013, the open-pit area is to be extended southeast.
 For this, the villages of Morschenich and Manheim (Kerpen)|Manheim must be relocated.
 The A4 motorway and the Hambach industrial spur, by which the lignite is transported to the power stations, were laid around three kilometres to the south, parallel to the Cologne-Aachen railway line.
 In addition, a small piece of the federal highway 477 was moved east.